neutrl/nicebot-discord-bot/README.md

 - Tracks the number of "Nice!" responses per server and per channel
 - Persists counts to a file so they survive bot restarts
 - `!count` command to display statistics
-- `!weather` command to check weather by zip code
+- `!weather` command to check current weather by zip code
+- `!forecast` command to view 5-day weather forecast
 - `!setlocation` command to save your location for quick weather lookups
 - `!search` command for DuckDuckGo searches
 - `!quote` command to search and display quotes from a database